 - Great Box project: Haida carvers Gwaai and Jaalen Edenshaw made an exact replica of a masterpiece Haida chest in the Museum's collections, and took the new box home to Haida Gwaii, to learn from the ancestral artist and inspire Haida artists today.
 In 2016, this partnership project won the Vice-Chancellor's Award for Public Engagement with Research.

 - Blackfoot shirts project (Kaahsinooniksi Aotoksisaawooya/Our ancestors have come to visit: Reconnections with historic Blackfoot shirts): This project involved a loan of five 1830s Blackfoot shirts from the Pitt Rivers Museum to two museums in Alberta, Canada.
 While the shirts were in Canada, handling sessions were held with over 500 Blackfoot elders, ceremonialists, artists, teachers, and high school students, to facilitate the transmission of cultural knowledge across generations and to explore the role of handling in provoking memory and knowledge.
 Further information can be found in an article about the project, 'Ceremonies of Renewal'.
-This research was funded by AHRC and the Oxford University Fell Fund, was conducted with Alison Brown (University of Aberdeen) and Heather Richardson (Head of Conservation, Pitt Rivers Museum) from 2009 to 2011.
+This research was funded by Arts and Humanities Research Council (AHRC) and the Oxford University Fell Fund, was conducted with Alison Brown (University of Aberdeen) and Heather Richardson (Head of Conservation, Pitt Rivers Museum) from 2009 to 2011.

 - Kainai visual repatriation project: Digitizing photographs in the Pitt Rivers Museum collections taken in 1925 on the Blood Reserve, Alberta, and taking copies back to the community to explore the issues of heritage objects (and photographs) for First Nations peoples today.
 See A. Brown, L. Peers and members of the Kainai Nation, 'Pictures Bring Us Messages/Sinaakssiiksi Aohtsimaahpihkookiyaawa: Photographs and Histories from the Kainai Nation, University of Toronto Press, 2006.
 This research was funded by the AHRC, and ran from 2001 to 2003.